buhrmi/buhrmi/README.md

 ### Konnichiwa 👋

-I'm Stefan, I [sometimes stream on Twitch](https://twitch.tv/buhrmitv) (I'll be back in January.
-Stay tuned.)
+I'm a web developer who [sometimes streams on Twitch](https://twitch.tv/buhrmitv) (will be back in January).
+Come say hi.

 ### Current projects